Soylent (meal replacement): Reviews

 Soylent has gone through multiple iterations since its release, which have significantly changed the flavor, texture, and nutritional ingredients.

-Rhinehart called the flavor of the original versions "minimal", "broad" and "nonspecific".

-Soylent 1.0 contains soy lecithin and sucralose as masking flavors and to adjust appearance, texture and smell.
+Rhinehart called the flavor of the original versions "minimal", "broad", and "nonspecific".
+Soylent 1.0 contained soy lecithin and sucralose as masking flavors and to adjust appearance, texture, and smell.
 Before version 1.4, vanillin was included as an ingredient for flavoring.

-Dylan Matthews of The Washington Post noted in 2013 that Soylent fulfills a similar need as medical foods like Abbott Laboratories' Jevity but at a much lower cost.
+Dylan Matthews of The Washington Post noted in 2013 that Soylent fulfills a similar need as medical foods like Abbott Laboratories' Jevity, but at a much lower cost.

+Reviews on the taste of powdered Soylent have varied.
+Writing for The Verge, Chris Ziegler said he was "pleasantly surprised" with the "rich, creamy, and strangely satisfying" flavor.
+After subsisting only on Soylent for almost a month, he said that although he liked and "never really tired of the flavor", he still concluded that "Soylent isn't living, it's merely surviving", and he described the apple he ate at the end of that period as "my first meal back from the abyss" and the best he'd ever had in his life.

-Reviews on the taste of powdered Soylent vary.
-Writing for The Verge, Chris Ziegler said he was "pleasantly surprised" with the "rich, creamy, and strangely satisfying" flavor, and a reviewer for Business Insider likened it to a vanilla milkshake with the texture of pancake batter, while a writer for The Guardian wrote that it was "purposefully bland", "vile" and made the taster "gag".
+A reviewer for Business Insider likened it to a vanilla milkshake with the texture of pancake batter, while a writer for The Guardian wrote that it was "purposefully bland", "vile", and made the taster gag.

-Farhad Manjoo of The New York Times said he "found Soylent to be a punishingly boring, joyless product".
-Chris Ziegler of The Verge, who experimented with subsisting only on Soylent for almost a month, said that although he liked and "never really tired of the flavor", he still concluded that "Soylent isn't living, it's merely surviving", and described the apple he ate at the end of that period as "my first meal back from the abyss" and the best he'd ever had in his life.
-A writer for Gawker said he "was having trouble getting it down", and eventually "dumped the whole thing in the sink".
+In 2014, Farhad Manjoo of The New York Times said he "found Soylent to be a punishingly boring, joyless product".
+A writer for Gawker said he "was having trouble getting it down" and eventually "dumped the whole thing in the sink".

-Both Manjoo and Ziegler said they had experienced some gastrointestinal problems from drinking it.
-Lee Hutchinson of Ars Technica also reported a brief period of "adaptation gas" at the beginning of a four-day experiment.
+Both Manjoo and Ziegler said in 2013 they had experienced some gastrointestinal problems from drinking the product.
+Lee Hutchinson of Ars Technica also reported a brief period of "adaptation gas" at the beginning of a four-day experiment the same year.

-The mocha-flavored version has been described as similar to a "caffeinated Nesquik drink".
+The mocha-flavored version was described in 2016 as similar to a "caffeinated Nesquik drink".